 F) Vibration gyro

 In keeping with this sensor enhanced IS we go further down the rabbit hole eventually reaching Hybrid IS.
 In this mode the IS systems within the lens and the IBIS system within the camera (R6, R5, and R3 only) are combined together to produce an enhanced stabilization effect.
 An interesting aspect is that this arrangement can account for pitch and yaw in addition to normal camera shake.
 From what I understand the OIS system in the lens account for pitch and yaw, and the IBIS system accounts for movements on the X and Y axis.

 Is RF mount better than EF mount?

 The EVF is superior to the OVF overall

 The RF mount is larger

 Technically speaking RF and EF mount have the same sized mount, they’re both 54mm wide.
 The difference is the RF mount is substantially closer to the sensor, thus the RF mount appears larger to the sensor.

-This means more large aperture lenses like the RF 28-70mm f/2.0 will be possible on RF mount.
+This means larger aperture lenses like the RF 28-70mm f/2.0 will be possible on RF mount.